Prof. Barak Shoshany's Website

 Zipora Stober

-Zipora, an undergraduate student at the University of Aberdeen, did a research project under my supervision, as part of the Mitacs Globalink Research Internship, from May to August 2022.
+Zipora did a research project under my supervision, as part of the Mitacs Globalink Research Internship, from May to August 2022.
+At the time she was an undergraduate student at the University of Aberdeen.
 She is currently pursuing a PhD in astrophysics at the University of North Carolina at Chapel Hill.

 In her project, Zipora worked on developing a new model for resolving time travel paradoxes by generating new timelines using quantum superposition and entanglement.
 The results were published in our paper "Time Travel Paradoxes and Entangled Timelines".